sendilb191/no-sleep-chrome-extension/README.md

 - Required because service workers cannot access Audio API

 ## Installation

+### For Microsoft Edge

+1. Open Edge and navigate to `edge://extensions/`
+2. Enable "Developer mode" (toggle in left sidebar)
+3. Click "Load unpacked"
+4. Select this extension folder
+5. The extension icon should appear in your toolbar

+### For Google Chrome

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" (toggle in top-right corner)